 In addition to those cases where a child’s personal data is posted publicly (after receiving parental or guardian consent), we also may share or disclose personal data collected from children in a limited and clearly defined number of instances.
 Please see the “How does Autodesk disclose your personal data?” section of our Privacy Statement.

-Autodesk and its third party providers will not use children’s personal data for advertising purposes, to create a profile about a child and tie it to an Application; or sell children’s personal information, or use a child’s personal data for any other unauthorized purpose.
+Autodesk and its third party providers will not use children’s personal data for advertising purposes, to create a profile about a child and tie it to an Application, sell children’s personal information, or use a child’s personal data for any other unauthorized purpose.

 Parent and/or Teacher Moderator Choices and Controls

 At any time, parents, and/or teacher moderators can:

 refuse to permit us to collect further personal data from their children in association with a particular account